Budibase/website/content/legal/templates/legal-case-management-template/index.md

 Ensure maximum adoption and ROI, by giving your team a case management tool that works perfectly, wherever they go.

-Budibase is the smart way to build web applications, [internal tools](https://budibase.com/internal-tools), mobile apps, and more.
+Budibase is the smart way to build mobile-friendly web applications.

 ## Manage cases with Budibase